Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 When an end entity includes attestation Evidence in a Certificate Signing Request (CSR), it may be necessary to demonstrate the freshness of the provided Evidence.
 Current attestation technology commonly achieves this using nonces.
-This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP) and Enrollment over Secure Transport (EST)
+This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP), Enrollment over Secure Transport (EST), and Certificate Management over CMS (CMC).

 Composite ML-DSA for use in X.509 Public Key Infrastructure